 The most important part of tracking your spending is doing it consistently.
 You want to stay on top of where your money is going so that you can quickly find any leaks and make sure that everything stays on track.

-Here’s the process I use to stay on top of everything:
+Here’s the process you can use to stay on top of everything:

-- Once per week: I have a calendar reminder every Tuesday that tells me to log into my Mint.com account, review all my transactions for the past week, and make sure they’re categorized correctly.
+- Once per week: Set a calendar reminder that repeats on the same day each and reminds you to review all your transactions for the past week and make sure they’re categorized correctly.

-Each of these steps only takes a few minutes each time, and by doing them regularly I’m able to keep a close eye on my money.
+Once you get used to them, each of these steps only takes a few minutes each time, and by doing them regularly you’ll be able to keep a close eye on your money.

 Step 2: Automate your bills